fareedfauzi/PseudoNote/README.md

 7. Generate high-level, text-based execution tree graph flow.
 8. Insert section comments into the pseudocode (Only pseudocode).
 9. Highlight call and jump instructions in IDA-view and function calls in Pseudocode view.
 10. Supports OpenAI, Claude, Gemini, DeepSeek, and local LLMs such as Ollama and LM Studio.
-(Currently, only OpenAI and OpenAI-compatible providers have been fully tested.)
+    - Currently, only OpenAI, LM Studio, and OpenAI-compatible providers have been fully tested.
+    - Anthropic, Gemini, DeepSeek, and Ollama have not yet been tested.
 11. Save all generated data directly into the IDA database (.idb).

 <img width="1535" height="821" alt="image" src="https://github.com/user-attachments/assets/514f7c28-c60b-4e81-a6f0-e03a867ab36e" />